Who I am

 git, I'm still grateful for the maintainers assisting me...

-joined the spotify-downloader project as a contributor.
+joined the spotify-downloader project as a collaborator.
 Now I use git on a daily

 basis, both at work and privately.

 I use GNU/Linux.

 I'm using Firefox as my main browser, since day one.
 And after the death of EdgeHTML I think it's more important than ever.
 I never have any performance problems or crashs, this was different a few years ago - they did a great job with Quantum.
 And if you haven't used it recently, you should definitely give it a try (again). 🔥 🦊

 A bunch of other, often open-source software is used by me on a daily basis as well:

 Sometimes I "do hardware".